 Here’s where I use my ‘Resting Beach Face’!

-Dabolim Airport is the closest main airport for Goa.
+Dabolim Airport is the closest main airport to Goa.
 Taxis from here are affordable and readily available – but it is safest to take a Yellow Black Prepaid Taxi to your destination to ensure that the price is correct.
 It takes about 40 minutes to drive from the airport to Panaji, the capital of the state.
 Local buses are also an option for travelling from the airport, and there are shuttle buses between Calangute and Panaji.
 You can also take a taxi or a local bus around Goa, and a train line connects the northern and southern parts of the state.

 Here’s a Pro-tip: The currency of Goa is the Indian Rupee which is almost always around 100 INR to the GB£.
 Remember that exchange rates fluctuate and check the rate from a reputable site before exchanging currency.